threlte logo

 return {

-// without claiming the property "position", <T> would apply the
+// Without claiming the properties, <T> would apply the

 pluginProps: ['entity', 'health', 'velocity', 'position']